-This bay has one of the most beautiful beaches in Cape Town where you can admire the surfers in action, the “Twelve Apostles” (12 mountain peaks) and “Lion Head” mountain.
+This bay has one of the most beautiful beaches in Cape Town, where you can admire the surfers in action, the “Twelve Apostles” (12 mountain peaks) and “Lion Head” mountain.
 These mountains behind the beach are so beautiful that they seem unreal!
-You can also see the most expensive houses in the area (a small loft has been sold 1.7 million US dollars lately).
+You can also see the most expensive houses in the area (a small loft has been sold 1.7 million US dollars recently).

 Finally, restaurants and small shops are the perfect places to end the day in style.
 The Codfather Seafood & Sushi restaurant is very popular and you have to book in advance to get a table!

 We booked a guided tour of Cape Point with Cape Town Day Tours, and we enjoyed the scenic route to the Cape Point Lighthouse and the Cape of Good Hope.
 The view is indescribable!

 Cost of entry to the National Park: 303R, approximately $30 CAD

 Cost of the funicular lighthouse: 70R, about $7 CAD roundtrip, but it is possible (and worth it) to walk very easily to the top while admiring the view.

 These costs are only the entries to these sites when you go visit them by yourself.
 You have to add an extra cost if you want to do this tour with a guide, but they’ll usually include all those costs in their total price.

 After the Cape of Good Hope, the tour went on to Boulder’s Beach in Simon’s Town to see the 4,000 penguins that settled there.
 Watch the video at #5 to see penguins on the beach!

 Boulder’s Beach entrance fee: 65R, which is approximately $6.50 CAD per person (this fee is for the conservation and maintenance of the site).